ECP-WarpX/WarpX/Docs/source/install/hpc/lxplus.rst

     cmake -S . -B build
     cmake --build build

-Or if we need to compile with cuda:
+Or if we need to compile with CUDA:

 .. code-block:: bash